 Quantifying riskFrom color scales to probabilities and ranges

 One of the least understood parts of a vulnerability is the risk it poses to the target.
-On the tester side, we tend to confuse them with the threat, the attack vector and the actor.
 On the client side, it tends to get confused with impact and occurrence likelihood, due to devices like the so-called “risk matrix”, which are supposed to help us better understand risks:

 Discrete scales such as this have the obvious disadvantage that they can’t be added or mathematically operated with in a sensible way; they can be compared, but only crudely: how do 3 lows and 4 mediums compare to 2 highs?
 It is also hard to turn any of these into money terms.